aarodrigues/sidia-test/README.md

 ### Premisse Four

-All answer are given in Credits unit
+All answer are given in C# script

 ## Prerequisites